How Does Red Light Therapy Work?

 The circulatory system brings vitamins, minerals, hormones and vital oxygen to your skin.
 It also removes toxins and wastes and helps your skin stay hydrated.
 Increased blood circulation keeps your skin healthier and better able to fight off the bacteria that contribute to acne.

-Fading of Scars & Stretch Marks
+Fading of Scars and Stretch Marks

 Although there's no hard evidence that RLT fades scars, the overall improvement in cell function could lead to increased cell turnover that minimizes them.